A copy of the Student Manual can be viewed here.

 Copying the work of fellow students is not plagiarism, it is cheating.
 It is done with intent to obtain a competency by illicit means and therefore a serious offence.
 Cheating may lead to the enrolment being cancelled without notice.
 If this happens the student will be allowed 30 days to make a case as to why the enrolment should not be cancelled.
 This will then be sent to a mediator together with the assessment evidence and other supporting documents.
 In the case of a cancelled enrolment there are no refunds.

-- Once you have commenced training, you are expected to progress through your qualification at a reasonable rate, which is generally not more than two months to complete any Unit
+- Once you have commenced training, you are expected to progress through your qualification at a reasonable rate, which is generally not more than two months to complete any Unit.
+The volume of learning for a Cert IV is 6 months, and a Diploma is 12 months.

 - If there are good reasons for a delay, you need to keep us informed so we can note this on your student records